johanna-oncken/Full-Stack-Marketing-Analytics-ROI-Multi_Touch-Attribution-Data-Warehouse-Bronze-Silver-Gold-/data_warehouse/docs/naming_conventions.md

 - **`dwh_<column_name>`**
   - `dwh`: Prefix exclusively for system-generated metadata.
   - `<column_name>`: Descriptive name indicating the column's purpose.
-  - Example: `dwh_create_date` (ddl_silver.sql) → System-generated column used to store the date when the table was created.
+  - Example: `dwh_create_date` in ddl_silver.sql → System-generated column used to store the date when the table was created.

 ## **Stored Procedure**